 Create a leaf only compost pile.
 When the leaves break down, add the organic result to the garden as leaf mold.
 Shredding the leaves will quicken the breakdown process.
-If you don't have room for piles of leaves, put them in plastic bags, and poke holes in the bags, saving them for future use.
-Leaf mold holds up to 500% its weight in water (hello drought) and helps cool roots and foliage, not to mention absorbs rainwater runoff.
+If you don’t have room for piles of leaves, put them in plastic bags, and poke holes in the bags, saving them for future use.
+Leaf mold holds up to 500% its weight in water (hello drought) and helps cool roots and foliage, absorbs rainwater runoff.
 Pretty great for something most home gardeners throw away.

-Shred them and apply as mulch to beds, around shrubs and over tender perennials for insulation this fall.
+Shred them and apply as mulch to beds, around shrubs, and over tender perennials for insulation this fall.

 Start a compost pile and add them as the “browns.”
 Add perennial plant waste and grass clippings for your “greens.”